 - Prevent you from missing any critical deadlines or elements of the application

 - Space out the work so you can focus on delivering high quality applications

 Take the word of a fellow procrastinator.
 When it comes to college applications, procrastinating doesn’t work.
-All it does is compromise your senior year experience, your applications, and your chances of admission.
+All it does is compromise your senior year experience, your applications, and your chances of admission at your dream school.

 Here’s essentially what your experience will look like:

 If you’re not yet a Junior in high school, congratulations.
 You’re ahead of the game.
 It’s still helpful to get an early peak at a college application checklist to see what’s coming up.

 If you are a Junior, get started now.
 Get a college application checklist.
 Print it out.
 Discuss it with your family and support system.
 Tack it onto your fridge to keep you on track.
 And start cranking away at the month-to-month tasks.
 You’ll thank yourself Senior year.

 If you are a Senior, I will be frank – you are starting late.
 And that is the last time I want you to think about that.
 Get a college application checklist now – you need to get organized and see where you are behind.
 Do an inventory of every checklist milestone you’ve missed so far and build a plan for how you can make these up ASAP.
 Focus on standardized tests first.
 Testing schedules aren’t flexible.

 Finally, for those of you who are looking for a good college application checklist, we consulted our Ivy League college interviewer and application consultants to put together this Comprehensive College Application Checklist and Timeline.
 It includes a month by month breakdown of tasks and to-do’s and includes advice and insights from our experts on major milestones.

 If you have questions about the checklist or the college application process, leave a note in the comments.